 REQUIREMENTS FOR THE DEGREES...
 The student's work is planned to lead to one of several professional degrees: in Architecture to the degrees of Bachelor of Architecture (B.Arch.) and Master of Architecture (M.Arch., Graduate School); in Land Planning to that of Bachelor of Science in Land Planning (B.S. in L.P.); in Landscape Architecture to that of Master of Landscape Architecture (M.L.A., Graduate School); in Art to that of Bachelor of Fine Arts (B.F.A.) and Master of Fine Arts (M.F.A., Graduate School); and in Regional and City Planning to that of Master in Regional Planning (M.R.P., Graduate School).
-Typical courses of study are described and analyzed on pages 15-23.
+Typical courses of study are described and analyzed on pages 16-23.

 The normal period of the undergraduate course of study in Architecture is five years (based on two terms each calendar year in the normal curriculum), although a student with exceptionally thorough preparation may satisfy the requirements for the degree in somewhat less time.
 Some students who have entered the college after taking an A.B. or B.S. degree have earned the professional degree in four years.
 The course of study in Land Planning and in Fine Arts is four years.
-About one-third of the average entering class have had some college experience.
+About one third of the average entering class have had some college experience.
 In no case, however, can the rate of a beginner's progress be predicted, as that will depend in large part upon the quality of his work, not alone upon the quantity of it.
 In any term the number of hours of work that the student is permitted to carry is determined by the grade of what he has already done.
+For that reason the length of time required for the completion of the course will depend upon the student's ability as indicated by his scholastic record.
+Crowding of the student's work, however, is disapproved because the time element alone is important in training for a creative profession.